What is the California Privacy Rights and Enforcement Act?

 - Establishes the California Privacy Protection Agency to enforce the law and protect the privacy rights of consumers.

 The California Privacy Protection Agency is tasked with vigorously enforcing the privacy rights of California residents by means of law enforcement.
 Moreover, the agency is comprised of appointed experts in privacy, consumer rights, and technology, and provides guidance to both businesses and consumers concerning the navigation of California privacy laws.
 Furthermore, the agency has the authority to investigate suspected violations of privacy laws, issue administrative fines and injunctions, and bring a civil action against alleged violators.

 The CCPA does not solely apply to businesses physically located within the state of California, as all businesses that impact California residents are forced to maintain CCPA compliance at all times.
 Under the CCPA, a business is defined to include any legal entity that engages in any of the following actions:

 - Operates within the state of California.

-- Determines the specific “purpose and means” of which the personal information of California residents is to be processed online.
+- Determines the specific “purpose and means” by which the personal information of California residents is to be processed online.

 Under CCPA 2.0, obligations that businesses must adhere to include setting forth responsibilities that essentially function as privacy principles such as data security, purpose and storage limitations, and transparency.
 More specific responsibilities include:

-- Imposing general duties on business that collect any form of personal information.
-This includes informing consumers of the collection of the personal information or data.
-The collection, use, and retention, and eventual sharing of personal data must be “reasonably necessary and proportionate to” the specific purposes of processing and obligating business to implement effective security measures aimed at protecting the confidentiality, integrity, and availability of personal information concerning California residents.
+- Imposing general duties on businesses that collect any form of personal information.
+This includes informing consumers of the collection of their personal information or data.
+The collection, use, retention, and eventual sharing of personal data must be “reasonably necessary and proportionate to” the specific purposes of processing and obligating businesses to implement effective security measures aimed at protecting the confidentiality, integrity, and availability of personal information concerning California residents.